iamedcarl/chrome-easy-directions/README.md

 # Quick Directions

-A Chrome extension that will give you directions from your current location to your destination.
+A simple Chrome extension that will provide directions from your current location to your destination.

-This is a simple tool made to develop an understanding of how to make a Chrome extension, play with Google Maps, and use geolocation.
+This tool was made for me to develop an understanding of how to make a Chrome extension, play with Google Maps, and use geolocation.

 ### How it works
 ![screen](/screenshots/quick_directions.gif)

-In the `manifest.json`, I have declared permission for `geolocation` which allows the extension to use the HTML5 geolocation API without prompting user for permission.
-There is much more to the manifest file.
-For my purposes, I just needed to keep it simple.
+In the `manifest.json`, I have declared permissions for `geolocation` which allows the extension to use the HTML5 geolocation API without prompting the user for permission.
+There is much more to know about the manifest file which I will continue to learn on more projects.

 ```
 {